jullanggit/anksidian/README.md

   - language
     - typst
     - latex
-- Obsidian-style hyperlinks (just get removed)
+- Obsidian-style hyperlinks, including renamed hyperlinks ([[link|SomeRename]])
+- tags (#tag)
+  - All tags in a file get added as Anki tags for all clozes in the file
+  - Tags have to be at the start of separate lines

 ## Example
 - can be found in `test.md`